mfinelli/modctl/DESIGN.md

 - map appid → name + install dir
 - Store games in DB and allow refresh.

+#### Filtered titles

+The following Steam titles are filtered out during discovery and never written to the database, as they are internal Steam software rather than moddable games:

+- `Proton Experimental`
+- `Steam Linux Runtime *` (any title with this prefix, e.g. `Steam Linux Runtime 1.0`)
+- `Steamworks Common Redistributables`

 ## 13. Extensibility for game-specific integrations

 ### Integration type